coodoo-workhorse/workhorse/README.md

 You just have to call the function  `createDelayedJobExecution(Long delayValue, ChronoUnit delayUnit)` on the worker instance to create an execution, to be processed after a given delay as `delayValue`.

 #### Example
-Let us take as example a backup job, that haven't to be executed direct after calling.
+Let's take as example a backup job, that haven't to be executed direct after calling.

 ```java
 @Inject